yalexwander/emacs-php-starter/README.md

 # Usage

-- `make lint` to search all problems. `.phpcs.xml` is for all files syntax checking/fixing.
+- `make lint-phpcs` to search formating problems with phpcs. `.phpcs.xml` is for all files syntax checking/fixing.
 Use `M-x compile`.
+- `make lint-phpstan` to search all problems with phpstan. `M-x compile` works too.
 - flycheck uses phpstan, not phpcs-fixer.
 - `(projectile-regenerate-tags)` to update tags when needed, variable decalrations omitted.
 Tune flag "-v" to "+v" in `.dir-locals.el`.